-The company is in a growth phase, and loss for the period for the financial year 2022 was TSEK -67,292, and before that, for the financial year 2021, it was TSEK -31,104 Historically, the company has not been able to finance its business operations solely from its own cash flow and has therefore been dependent on external financing.
-During the year, Oneflow was successfully listed on First North, and raised a total of MSEK 290 including the over-allotment.
+The company is in a growth phase, and loss for the period for the financial year 2023 was TSEK -95,511, and before that, for the financial year 2022, it was TSEK -67,292 Historically, the company has not been able to finance its business operations solely from its own cash flow and has therefore been dependent on external financing.
+During 2022, Oneflow was successfully listed on First North, and raised a total of MSEK 290 including the over-allotment.
 The conditions for Oneflow's further development and expansion look promising for the years ahead, and currently no further financing is deemed necessary.